the annual

 consignment sale

-For over 50 years, the firefighters have held an annual consignment sale as a fundraiser for new equipment and other needs.
+Since 1966, the firefighters have held an annual consignment sale as a fundraiser for new equipment and other needs.
 It is a tremendous community garage sale -- with hedge posts and farm equipment and old furniture and wringer washing machines and bicycles and old dishes.
 It's a place where old friends and neighbors come to down from far and near to visit and see that the town is still going.
 It's a place to find some good food -- biscuits and gravy at the Legion Hall real early with nachos and long johns and other things through the day.
 Fresh baked kolaches by the Table Rock Community Club at the Reflections Drug Store next to the bank.
 Homemade soup and sandwiches and desserts at the Methodist Church basement.
 Our friends with the Amish fried pies have moved away but in 2017 another family stepped in with a bake sale table by the bank, with homemade pies, donuts, cinnamon rolls and so on.

 1966, the first year